roadrunner-server/roadrunner-docs/server/middleware.md

 # HTTP Middleware
 RoadRunner HTTP server uses default Golang middleware model which allows you to extend it using custom or community-driven middlewares.
-Simpliest service with middleware registration would look like:
+Simplest service with middleware registration would look like:

 ```golang
 package custom